 Sustainable Sites – 26 Possible Points

 The prerequisite for the Sustainable Sites category aims to curtail pollution and soil erosion that often result from construction.
 This category also offers points for strategies toward cultivating overall sustainability.
 For instance, a project wins points for choosing an urban or brownfield site rather than a previously undeveloped area.
 This category also pertains to the building’s direct environmental impact on the immediate area.
+This can be connected to not only air pollution, but the way a building design moves rainwater or minimizes light or heat pollution that may affect wildlife in the area through the use of tinted windows and effective insulation.

 Water Efficiency – 10 Possible Points

 The prerequisite here is for the building to use 20 percent less water than the USGBC baseline for buildings of similar size and occupation.
 A project garners further points for going substantially beyond this 20 percent reduction in water use, as well as implementing further water conservation measures that pertain to landscaping and wastewater technologies.
+This can be accomplished through the use of water metering, bathroom and plumbing designs meant to reduce water use, and the addition of water cooling towers.
+Of particular use to building designs that wish to earn points in this category are drainage gardens and systems that make irrigation systems redundant.

 Energy and Atmosphere – 35 Possible Points